CMR 1.3.0

 Graphic Matrices

-The executable cmr-generate-graphic creates a random \( m \)-by- \(n\) matrix that is graphic.
+The executable cmr-generate-graphic creates a random \( m \)-by- \(n\) matrix that is graphic and writes it to stdout.
 To this end, it first constructs a spanning tree with \( m+1 \) nodes by subsequently connecting each new leaf to one of the previously created nodes.
 The new edge then indexes a row of the matrix.
 Second, \( n \) random pairs of distinct nodes are generated that are then connected by a new edge indexed by a column.
 The matrix is the representation matrix of the final graph with respect to the spanning tree.
 It can be called as follows, where \( m \) equals ROWS and \( n \) equals COLS.

 Options: